bensteku/n-body-problem/README.md

 ## Controls

-The setup provides onscreen instructions (only option 1 is implemented so far).
+The setup provides onscreen instructions.
 During simulation:
 - mouse wheel zooms in and out
 - clicking and dragging moves the camera view around
 - pressing and holding L-CTRL makes zooming and dragging faster